Input

 In an equation for ‘it’: it = getTaintedOne + 2

-To work with a value tainted by IO, we must first open up the box, which we can only do in the land of impurity—in another do block.
-The binding operator <- opens the box and extracts the pure value within.
-This operator is a bit like an assignment operator, but it turns an IO Char into a normal Char or an IO Int into a normal Int.
+To work with a value tainted by IO, we must first open up the box.
+We can only do this in the land of impurity—in another do block.
+The command <- opens the box, extracts the pure value within, and binds a name to it.
+It's like an assignment operator, but it turns an IO Char into a normal Char or an IO Int into a normal Int.
 In this program, it is used to collect a string from the user:

 Haskell